|Find A Doctor:||Online or call:1-800-247-9580|

 In addition to the full-time faculty members profiled below, eight community-based family physicians precept part-time, and a nutritionist, psychiatrist and more than a dozen medical specialists regularly contribute to our core curriculum.

 Dr. Kaye is the chair of the Department of Family Medicine at Overlook Medical Center and the medical director of the Division of Academic Affairs for Atlantic Health System.
-In addition, she is Clinical Associate Professor of Family and Community Medicine at Sidney Kimmel Medical College at Thomas Jefferson University, where she is also Associate Professor of Family and Community Medicine.
-In her role as medical director of Academic Affairs, her responsibilities include strategic planning for medical education and oversight for 16 residency programs.
+In addition, she is clinical associate professor of Family and Community Medicine at Sidney Kimmel Medical College at Thomas Jefferson University.
+In her role as medical director of academic affairs, her responsibilities include strategic planning for medical education and oversight for 16 residency and fellowship programs.
 As chair of the Department of Family Medicine, she is responsible for oversight of the residency training program, the clinical direction of the department and three hospital-owned family medicine practices.
 Additionally, Dr. Kaye has been actively involved in the Atlantic Accountable Care Organization since its inception in 2011 and is currently the board chair.

-Dr. Kaye earned her Bachelor's of Science in biology, with honors, from Brown University in Providence, RI.
-After completing her Doctor of Medicine at New York University School of Medicine in New York City, she completed her residency in family medicine at Overlook Medical Center, where she was chief resident.
+Dr. Kaye earned her bachelor of science degree, with honors, from Brown University.
+After completing her medical degree at New York University School of Medicine, she completed her residency in family medicine at Overlook Medical Center, where she was chief resident.
 Her fellowship in faculty development was completed at the Family Practice Faculty Development Center of Texas in Waco.
 Dr. Kaye served as director of the Overlook Family Medicine Residency Program from 1990-2003.

-Dr. Kaye's special medical interests include global health, pediatrics, adolescent health and women's health, including office-based gynecologic procedures.
+Her special clinical interests include global health, pediatrics, adolescent health and women's health, including office-based gynecologic procedures.
 Dedicated to promoting volunteerism among medical professionals, Dr. Kaye directs the Benjamin H. Josephson, MD Fund, which provides financial support for medical volunteers who care for patients in underserved communities throughout the world.
 She is a board member of Shoulder to Shoulder, Inc., a nongovernmental international health organization that provides medical, dental and nutritional care to patients in developing countries, with a specific focus on Honduras.
 Additionally, she is a board member of the Family Medicine Education Consortium, a not-for-profit organization dedicated to supporting collaboration among family medicine educators and creating links with organizations interested in the growth of family medicine, including residency programs, medical school departments, foundations, state agencies and corporations with a special interest in strengthening primary care.

-Dr. Kaye has maintained a family practice in the Overlook Medical Center community for more than 22 years, and continues to teach both residents and medical students.
+Dr. Kaye has maintained a family medicine practice in the Overlook Medical Center community for 32 years, and continues to teach both residents and medical students.

 Joseph Tribuna, MD